brettz9/eslint-config-ash-nazg/README.md

     above any used scopes (for `let` and `const`).
 5. `object-curly-spacing` - Not sure why `standard` switched from the default here.
+6. `quotes` - `avoidEscape` is too reasonable to avoid ugliness;
+    `allowTemplateLiterals` is useful to begin a pattern that may expend to allow other quotes or dynamic variables.

 ## Rationale for changing required rules' configuration away from ESLint defaults